 overwriting it with the cached “pristine” copy

-area.
+from the .svn area.
 But also note that

 svn revert can undo